Na Palapalai: Nā Hōkū Hanohano Awards

 The Na Hoku Hanohano Awards, occasionally called the "Hoku Awards", are the premier music awards in Hawaiʻi and are Hawaiʻi's equivalent to the Grammy Awards.
 The awards are presented to the musicians exemplifying the best work in their class.
-Nominated 17 times and winner of 7 Na Hoku Hanohano Awards including “Hawaiian Album of the Year,” “Group of the Year,” and “Hawaiian Language,” Na Palapalai is on the playlist of everyone that loves Hawaiian/World music in the islands and abroad.
-A favorite of Hula dancers, Na Palapalai is internationally recognized for its highly spirited Hawaiian music.
+Nominated 17 times and winner of 7 Na Hoku Hanohano Awards including “Hawaiian Album of the Year,” “Group of the Year,” and “Hawaiian Language,” Na Palapalai is internationally recognized through awards for its highly spirited Hawaiian music.